-Both intermittent fasting and the ketogenic diet have gotten a lot of attention lately.
+Both intermittent fasting and ketosis have gotten much attention lately.

-Since Yoshinori Ohsumi was awarded the Nobel Prize for discovering autophagy – a primary health benefit of fasting – in 2016, intermittent fasting started to become socially acceptable (Levine et al. 20171).
+Since Yoshinori Ohsumi was awarded the Nobel Prize for discovering autophagy – a primary health benefit of fasting – in 2016, intermittent fasting became socially acceptable (Levine et al. 20171).

 Therefore, more and more people are discovering that intermittent fasting works with ketosis and that you can comfortably combine it with keto.

-From being healthy to simplifying everyday life, regular intermittent fasting has many benefits.
+Regular intermittent fasting has many benefits, from being healthy to simplifying everyday life.
 Furthermore, these benefits can be even more significant if you combine them with a ketogenic diet!

 Intermittent Fasting 16/8

 During the classic 16/8 intermittent fasting, you only eat between noon and 8 PM.
-So your body can rest for 16 hours with an 8-hour eating period in between.
+So your body can rest for 16 hours with an 8-hour eating period.

 Although you can postpone this time window according to your needs, it guarantees that the time outside this window (even while you sleep) allows your intestines and digestive tract to rest.

 Since you usually sleep 8 of the 16 fasting hours, intermittent fasting is much easier than most people think.
-Accordingly, there are just two rules to implement intermittent fasting into your everyday live:
+Accordingly, there are just two rules to implementing intermittent fasting into your everyday life: